 NIH and JDRF-funded artificial pancreas projects.
 “My most memorable patient is a young woman I have watched grow from a young toddler with diabetes to a healthy, well-adjusted woman, capable and confident, choosing to help others with diabetes.”

-Dr. Weinzimer, a professor of medicine (endocrinology) at Yale School of Medicine, also is part of an interdisciplinary team that treats children and young adults with gender spectrum condition.
+Dr. Weinzimer, a professor of pediatrics (endocrinology) at Yale School of Medicine, also is part of an interdisciplinary team that supports and treats children and young adults exploring their gender identity.

 Yale Medicine, Yale New Haven Children’s Hospital